-With Spring upon us, there are so many fun and exciting ways to explore the seasons!
-We have put together a few ideas for fun Spring play and learning activities such as Spring small world play, crafts, nature play and learning, making sensory habitats, weather-themed play, decorating a nature table and introducing seasonal celebrations.
-To explore this season and to introduce Spring inspiration to your learning environment and play space.
+With Spring upon us, there are so many fun and exciting ways to explore the seasons and we have put together a few ideas for Spring play and learning activities!
+Such as Spring small world play, crafts, nature play and learning, making sensory habitats, weather-themed play, decorating a nature table and introducing seasonal celebrations.
+Get inspired to explore this season and to introduce Spring inspiration to your children’s learning environment and play space.

-Spring is one of our favourite times of year.
-The season of new beginnings is so inspiring and hopeful, the days are getting longer and we’re spending more time outdoors.
-The animals are waking up and everything around us is starting to blossom again – there is so much for children to observe and explore!
+Spring is one of our favourite times of the year.
+It’s the season of new beginnings and is so inspiring and hopeful.
+The days are getting longer and we’re spending more time outdoors.
+The animals are waking up and everything around us is starting to blossom again – there is so much for children to observe and explore during Spring!

-Teia Education & Play’s 2021 Spring collection is filled with themed toys, learning materials, creative supplies, books and seasonal celebrations items your children will love to play with and two create new family traditions, and as always they are all beautifully and sustainably made too!
+Teia Education & Play’s Spring collection is filled with themed toys, learning materials, creative and crafts supplies, books and seasonal celebrations items your children will love to play with and two create new family traditions, and as always they are all beautifully and sustainably made too!

 Spring small world play

-There are lots of fantastic handmade wooden toys to immerse children in endless hours of imaginative and open-ended Spring small world play such as Grapat’s gorgeous Baby Sticks, or their wonderful Together set, a collection of handmade sustainable wooden figures celebrating diversity and inclusion.
+There are also lots of fantastic handmade wooden toys to immerse children in endless hours of imaginative and open-ended Spring small world play such as Grapat’s gorgeous baby sticks, or their wonderful Together set, a collection of handmade sustainable wooden figures celebrating diversity and inclusion.

-Encourage children to build a small world for their wooden figures with their wooden building blocks.
+Encourage children to build a small world for their wooden figures and animals with stacking sets or with their wooden building blocks.
 Do they live under wooden rainbow arches or on top of towering skyscrapers?

 Nature play and learning

 Perfect for the longer, brighter days of Spring, there are wonderful learning kits to encourage your child’s love of nature and science, from foraging to botany and biology studies.
-Safari’s magnifying glass and bug jar make a nature walk or exploring the garden even more fun!
+Kikkerland’s wooden magnifying glass and Moulin Roty’s bug jar make a nature walk or exploring the garden even more fun!
 Challenge your children to see how many different insects they can find and identify, gently observing them with care!

 Pack a little bag with the magnifying glass, bug jar and maybe a little snack and your child will love pretending to be an explorer or mini zoologist!
 Incorporate a nature spotting game into your walk, or make a list of things to look out for with the magnifying glass before you go.
 For example, 5 things to spot on a Spring nature walk: